OBSERVABILITY PLATFORM

 To group and narrow results:

-1. In the Span characteristics, enter service="payment_gateway_service" to include that service
+1. In the Query builder, enter service="payment_gateway_service" to include that service in your query.

-2. In the Group by menu, select Operation to group results by operation.
+2. In the Group by menu, select Operation to group results by both service and operation.
+By default, Observability Platform groups by Service.

 In the Statistics table, you notice that the /paymentstore.PaymentStore/PaymentWasAuthorized operation has a high request rate.
 This operation tracks all authorized payments to your app.

-4. In the Narrow scope by service tag field, enter payment_gateway_service to focus your results to only that attribute.
+3. In the Filters field, enter the /paymentstore.PaymentStore/PaymentWasAuthorized operation to focus your results to only that attribute.

 You want to view all credit card brands that users made payments with through the /paymentstore.PaymentStore/PaymentWasAuthorized operation.

-5. In the Group by field, clear the Service option, and then enter card.brand to additionally group your results.
+4. In the Group by field, enter card.brand to additionally group your results by that attribute.